hntrl/express-sql/README.md

-### `🚨 This package is in early development.
-Things might not work as intended or might not be documented properly.`
+### `🚨 This project is archived!`

-If you stumble upon a problem or a potential improvement, please open an issue or PR!
+In retrospect, incorporating this layer is better suited as a utility function rather than a framework.

 ## Express-SQL (eSQL)